at-ishikawa/at-ishikawa.github.io/_posts/2023-04-27-getting-started-cgroups-for-kubernetes-resource-requests-and-limits.md

 https://engineering.squarespace.com/blog/2017/understanding-linux-container-scheduling
 {% endcomment %}

-In short,
+In short about CPU resources,

 * K8s CPU resources are for CPU time, and not CPU cores.
 * At a moment, a k8s pod might use all of CPU cores, beyond one set by CPU requests.
 * If CPU limit is set
     * Even if there is idle CPUs, they are not used if CPU usages hit the CPU limits
-* k8s CPU resources are mapped
+* k8s CPU resources are mapped on cgroups
     * requests: `cpu.shares`
     * limits: `cpu.cfs_quota_us` with `cpu.cfs_period_us`

 In this article, I'm going to check these cgroups configurations

 # Cgroups v1